-•

 NAVIGATING THE DOCUMENT

 INTRODUCTION

 WELFARE SECTOR PAYMENTS

 ASSESSMENT METHODOLOGY

+TOWARDS A NEW ARCHITECTURE

+5 CONCLUSION

 5

 CONCLUSION

 AND

 INDICATIONS

+0

-PILLAR 1 "RÉGIME DE BASE" PILLAR 2 "RÉGIME COMPLÉMENTAIRE" PILLAR 3 "RÉGIME VOLONTAIRE" Participation Mandatory Mandatory Voluntary Contribution Percentage Employee Contribution: The employee contribution rate for the general scheme can vary slightly depending on salary level but typically falls within a range of 8.15% to 12.8% of gross salary.
-Employer Contribution: Employers contribute a significantly larger share, typically around 28.70% of the employee's gross monthly salary.
-This might also include an additional variable rate for occupational accidents depending on the specific job type.
+PILLAR 1 "RÉGIME DE BASE" PILLAR 2 "RÉGIME COMPLÉMENTAIRE" PILLAR 3 "RÉGIME VOLONTAIRE" Participation Mandatory Mandatory Voluntary Contribution Percentage Employee Contribution: The employee contribution rate for the general scheme can vary slightly depending on salary level but typically falls within a range of 8.15% to 12.8% of gross salary.191 Employer Contribution: Employers contribute a significantly larger share, typically around 28.70% of the employee's gross monthly salary.192 This might also include an additional variable rate for occupational accidents depending on the specific job type.
 Contributions are calculated on a salary bracket system with a fixed contracted contribution rate multiplied by an adjustment factor.
 The overall contribution rate (shared between employers and employees) can vary but is typically around 16-17% of gross salary.
 The Collective Retirement Savings Plan (PERCO) offers a locked-in savings account, allowing employers to make generous company-matching contributions of up to €5,149 in 2007 on voluntary employee contributions.
 This is twice as much as the upper limit for PEE standard savings plans.
-194 Contributions to a DC plan (standard and/or PERCO) and company-matching contributions to PERCOs are tax deductible, provided the aggregate contribution does not exceed 8% of the annual gross salary, and is limited to eight times the social security ceiling (€32,184 for 2007).
+192 Contributions to a DC plan (standard and/or PERCO) and company-matching contributions to PERCOs are tax deductible, provided the aggregate contribution does not exceed 8% of the annual gross salary, and is limited to eight times the social security ceiling (€32,184 for 2007).
 195 Principles Compulsory for all workers and based on the number of quarters they have contributed to the system.
 Compulsory for all workers and based on a points system that varies depending on their occupation and salary.
 Optional for workers who want to save more for their retirement and benefit from state incentives.
 Provider State The Agirc and Arrco schemes that were merged on January 1st, 2019.
-Privately owned pension companies Managerial Body The public pension system in F Social Security System (Sécurit tutions under the Ministry of Sc.
-Administration: Within the Social responsible for managing public Old Age Insurance Fund (Caiss Jesse - CNAV).
-It collects contributes pensions to eligible.
-The public pension scheme for Service des Retraites de l'Etat, scheme is managed by the Régublique.
-Privately owned pension companies Other The CNAV will typically disburse of direct deposit into a designated le common method.
-In some cases, choose to receive their pension be ignated location, but this is less of Types of Private Pension Plans:: Individual Retirement Savings Plans (Plan d'Epargne Retraite - PER): These plans allow individuals to save for retirement with
+196 Privately owned pension companies Managerial Body The public pension system in Fr Social Security System (Sécurit tutions under the Ministry of So Administration: Within the Soci responsible for managing publ Old Age Insurance Fund (Caiss lesse - CNAV).
+It collects contributes pensions to eligible The public pension scheme for Service des Retraites de l'Etat, vischeme is managed by the Rég Publique.
+Privately owned pension companies Other The CNAV will typically disburse of direct deposit into a designated known method.
+In some cases, choose to receive their pension by ignated location, but this is less continuous control of the control Types of Private Pension Plans:201: Individual Retirement Savings Plans (Plan d'Epargne Retraite - PER): These plans allow individuals to save for retirement with tax benefits.
+Enterprise Pension Plans, PERCO): These are employer-sponsored plans where both employers and employees can contribute.
+Employees who contribute are entitled to a tax-deductible up to a limit of 10% of their income.202

 The public pension funds are mainly funded by employee and employer contributions, which are deducted from gross salary and transferred to the public pension institutions.
 The contribution rates and ceilings depend on the sector and occupation of the workers.
-Some public pension funds may also receive fiscal transfers or other sources of income from the government, such as surpluses from social security funds, privatization revenues, mobile phone licenses, or stock market transaction tax.
+Some public pension funds may also receive fiscal transfers or other sources of income from the government, such as surpluses from social security funds, privatization revenues, mobile phone licenses, or stock market transaction tax.203